May 3, 2019 389

 The possibility or a chance of a loss occurring in a business venture is called risk.
 It is the degree of uncertainty or probability of loss to which the business enterprise is exposed.

 This type of risk is more personal and arises from individual events.
 Thus, its consequences are comparatively restricted.
-Examples of particular risk include fire outbreak in a building, burglary, car accident, sickness and an act of persona negligence giving rise to personal injury.
+Examples of particular risks include fire outbreak in a building, burglary, car accident, sickness and an act of persona negligence giving rise to personal injury.

 This is the uncertainty about an event in which there is the possibility of gain as well as loss.
 Buying securities in the stock market is an example of speculative risk.
 The market price of a stock or bond could increase or decrease after the purchase.